ianisms/SmartThings.NETCoreWebHookSDK/docs/gettingstarted.md

 ## Running Locally

-## SmartApp Registration
+### SmartApp Registration

 The details on how to test your app with SmartThings can be found in the [SmartApp documentation](https://smartthings.developer.samsung.com/docs/testing/how-to-test.html).

 ### ngrok

-To test your app with SmartThings while running the app in your environment, I reccomend using [ngrok](https://ngrok.com/product) to tunnel http / https requests to your app.
+To test your app with SmartThings while running the app in your environment, I recommend using [ngrok](https://ngrok.com/product) to tunnel http / https requests to your app.

 To use ngrok, run the command like so: